ottotsuma/software-engineer-website/src/components/Monad/notes.md

 https://guides.github.com/features/mastering-markdown/

 Re-Write all early story to have 1 - 9 being mage, no element and at level 10 you find out your element so they can change class like the rogue and fighter.
 Chapter 13 and earlier.

+The flicker fusion threshold, Critical Flicker Frequency (CFF) or flicker fusion rate, is a concept in the psychophysics of vision.
+It is defined as the frequency at which an intermittent light stimulus appears to be completely steady to the average human observer.

 # Random Ideas:
 Topologies
 Lessons other then combat and magic: